Mobile Billing UX.UI Design

 Reducing progress tracker interaction risk

-Because the flow is short and linear, I moved the progress tracker into a navigation drawer, freeing up primary screen space and reducing accidental interactions.
+Because the flow is short and linear, I moved the progress tracker into a navigation drawer.
+This freed primary screen space and reduced accidental taps, showing progress only when users seek it.

 Design solutions and why they matter